Felecia M. Nave: Career

-She was the provost and vice chancellor of academic affairs at North Carolina Central University.
+Nave was the provost and vice chancellor of academic affairs at North Carolina Central University.
 On July 1, 2019, Nave succeeded Alfred Rankins as president of Alcorn State University.
 Her formal inauguration occurred on April 16, 2021.
-She is the 20th president and first woman to serve in the role.
+Nave is the 20th president and first woman to serve in the role.

 Personal life

 Nave and her husband, Tracie Nave, have four children.

 Awards and honors

 In 2008, Nave won Prairie View A&M University College of Engineering Outstanding Service Award.
 In the same year, she was also invited to the Louis Stokes Council of Opportunity in Education Policy Summit at Washington DC.
 In 2009, Nave received the Prairie View A&M University Student Organization Advisor of the Year.
 She was also nominated for the National Society of Women Engineers Faculty Advisor Award.
 In 2013, she was selected as Diverse Issues Emerging Scholars Under 40.
 In 2015, Nave was the recipient of Top 30 Influential Women of Houston Award.
 She received the AICHE MAC Eminent Scholars Award in 2017, and University of Toledo Department of Chemical Engineering Outstanding Alumna Award in 2019.